 I have used the achaar masala from my Rajasthani aam ka achar recipe.
 You can use any homemade pickles though.
 Store-bought pickles also work well.

-Yogurt (Dahi, Curd), Onions, and Tomato Paste make the base of the curry.
+Yogurt (Dahi, Curd), Onions, and Tomato Paste make the curry base.
 You can also use canned tomato puree or homemade pureed tomatoes.

-Other Ingredients – Other than the above-mentioned ingredients, you will also need ginger garlic paste, salt, Kashmiri red chili powder, all-purpose flour (maida), lime juice (or lemon juice), and cilantro (fresh coriander leaves).
+Other Ingredients – Other than the ingredients mentioned above, you will also need ginger garlic paste, salt, Kashmiri red chilli powder, all-purpose flour (maida), lime juice (or lemon juice), and cilantro (fresh coriander leaves).

 You can also add some cubed bell peppers to this curry.